THINGS TO DO ON ST. JOHN

 Renting your car or SUV from Varlack Ventures will enhance your stay on St. John, US Virgin Islands.
 You will find the prices affordable, the cars reliable and the staff friendly and knowledgeable.

 Fishing, Paddleboarding, Hiking, we have it all!

 Discover the reefs, the trails and the ruins.
-Explore the St. John's trails and historic back roads by foot, by car, by bike, or by horse/donkey.
+Explore the St. John's trails and historic back roads by foot, or by car.
 Go beneath the waters, snorkel, scuba or snuba and tour the coral reefs and rock croppings.
 St. John by sea is always an option.
 Rent a power boat for the day!

 The island is networked with tended hiking trails leading to historical sites and hidden beaches which can be hiked on your own or, if you choose, with a knowledgeable guide who will point out and explain to you the unique aspects of St. John's flora, fauna and tell you the history of the old ruins that liberally sprinkle the islands.
 Learn about the intricate eco system of the precious corals, be awed by the magnificently colored fish.

 Annaberg Plantation Ruins is the most complete sugar plantation ruins in the Virgin Islands.
 Take the 30 minute self-guided walking tour and visit the slave quarters, windmill, horse mill, cistern, oven rum still and dungeon.
 During the winter season there are demonstrations and tours highlighting the chores and crafts of the Danish Plantation days and the workings of a sugar mill and factory.